My latest endeavor involves hacking

 Another essential tool is a CSS explorer tool for your browser.

-plugin, which captures HTTP requests and responses for later analysis.
+is Networking, which captures HTTP requests and responses for later analysis.
+Very useful for finding

 Be sure to bookmark all the code references for WordPress (